hoangsonww/The-MovieVerse-Database/src/README.md

 - `service-worker.js`: Service worker script for the app to allow for offline functionality.
 - `settings.js`: Script for handling user settings.
 - `sign-in.js`: Script for handling user sign-in.
+- `trivia.js`: Script for the trivia game.
+- `user-profile.js`: Script for managing user profiles.
 - `single-spa-config.js`: Configuration file for the single-spa framework used in the app.

 ### React Directory